zangxd/check/README.md

 # check
-A collection of configuration files containing prettier, eslint, husky
+A collection of configuration files containing prettier, eslint, commit-lint